steveoliai/DB_Admin/README.md

 - **Balance of isolation & manageability** → One schema per tenant
 - **Simplicity & scalability** → Shared schema with partitioned tables

-If you choose **a separate database per tenant**, you must manage the operational overhead of maintaining and migrating objects across many databases.
+If you choose **a separate database or schema per tenant**, you must manage the operational overhead of maintaining and migrating objects across many databases.

 While tools like **Flyway** and **Liquibase** work well, this proof of concept uses a **database-native approach** for more granular control — particularly for:
 - Table creation (including **partitioning** support)